Ethnicity and the ethnicity pay gap

 Our RISE Network has built a Knowledge Bank, a dynamic library of lived experience, stories, written articles, and video content focused on background, culture, and heritage.
 The library is available to all people at PA to broaden their cross-cultural awareness on a range of topics and identities.

 The ethnicity pay gap is the measure of the difference in average pay between colleagues that have declared themselves as being from a minority ethnic background versus being majority White.
 We report based on self-declaration rates.
-Currently 70 percent of our UK population have declared their ethnicity.
+As of 6 April 2025, 72.3 percent of our UK population had declared their ethnicity.

-When looking at individual ethnicities, we’ve seen a decrease in both the mean and median ethnicity pay gap for those from Asian, Mixed, or dual heritage or Other ethnic groups.
-The exception is a modest mean increase in the mean pay gap for those from Black backgrounds, which is contrasted to a small fall in the median pay gap.
+When looking at individual ethnicities, we’ve seen another decrease in both the mean and median pay gap for those from Asian, Mixed, dual heritage or Other ethnic groups.
+We have seen a modest increase in the mean and median pay gap for those from Black backgrounds.

 These are measured as average pay between those identifying as part of a particular ethnic group in comparison to majority White.